Open-EO/openeo-python-client/docs/api-artifacts.rst

 ==================

 1) :py:meth:`openeo.extra.artifacts.artifact_helper.ArtifactHelper.from_openeo_connection` is a factory method that will create an artifact helper where the type is defined by the config type.
-The OpenEO connection object is used to see if the OpenEO backend advertises a preferred config.
+The openEO connection object is used to see if the openEO backend advertises a preferred config.
 2) :py:meth:`openeo.extra.artifacts._artifact_helper_abc.ArtifactHelperABC.upload_file` and
    :py:meth:`openeo.extra.artifacts._artifact_helper_abc.ArtifactHelperABC.get_presigned_url` do the heavy lifting to store your artifact in provider managed storage and to return references that can be used.
 In case the backend uses